zifeo/Handwritten-Kohonen/README.md

 ## Final point

-Exploration different parameter settings showed how different choice impact the specifity, generality and convergence of the prototypes.
-By fine tuning these, the initial result can be improved to reach better error rates and thus a better representation in the network.
+Exploration of different parameter values showed impact on the specifity, generality and convergence of the prototypes.
+By fine tuning these, the initial result can be improved to reach lower error rates and thus a better representation in the network.